markshust/markshust.com-gatsby/content/blog/2014/03/31/programmers-ergonomic-workstation/index.md

 tags: ["ergonomics"]
 ---

+**Note:** An updated version of this blog post is available: [The ergonomic workstation for programming and screencasting](/2019/12/28/ergonomic-workstation-programming-screencasting/).

 ![Desktop Computer](e45743.001.jpeg)

 Let’s start off by saying that I work a solid 8 to 10 hours a day on my computer, 5 or 6 days a week, as a computer programmer.
 These long and strenuous hours take a toll, especially when you deal with the added stresses of starting your own business, and the ability to motivate yourself when working from home.
 I’ve had back problems since I was about 12 years old, and it’s no coincidence that this is just about the exact time that I got my first computer, a Packard Bell Pentium Pro.